 Running is a great way to lose weight.
-Countless women and men have shed excess pounds and kept them off with the aid of this simple form of exercise.
+Countless folks have shed excess pounds and kept them off with the aid of this simple form of exercise.
 Success is not guaranteed, however.
 A sensible diet plan is an essential complement to running for weight loss.

-Understanding the most effective ways to run for weight loss before you start will help you avoid common mistakes — and get you the results you want.
+Understanding the most effective ways to run for weight loss before you start helps you avoid common mistakes — and get you the results you want.

 There is a widely held belief that exercise — including running — is not an effective tool for weight loss.
-This belief comes from studies showing that overweight women and men fail to lose much weight when given a structured exercise program to follow.
+This belief comes from studies showing overweight people fail to lose much weight when given a structured exercise program to follow.
 In a recent review, scientists involved in this line of research concluded: “Unless the overall volume of aerobic exercise training is very high, clinically significant weight loss is unlikely to occur.”

 If exercise is so ineffective for weight loss, as the scientists say, then why do almost all of those who are most successful at weight loss exercise?
 The answer appears to be that while exercise is not as effective as dietary changes in stimulating initial weight loss, it is wonderfully effective in preventing weight regain.

 Many kinds of exercise can be effective for weight loss, but running is among the most effective.
-In a 2012 study, Paul Williams of the Lawrence Berkeley National Laboratory found that runners were leaner and lighter than men and women who did equivalent amounts of any other type of exercise.
-The main reason seems to be that people typically burn more calories per minute when running than they do when swimming, riding a bike, or whatever else.
+In a 2012 study, Paul Williams of the Lawrence Berkeley National Laboratory found runners were leaner and lighter than men and women who did equivalent amounts of any other exercise.
+The main reason seems to be people typically burn more calories per minute when running than they do when swimming, riding a bike or whatever else.

-No matter which form of exercise you choose, it’s important to ease into your new exercise program.
+No matter which exercise you choose, it’s important to ease into your new exercise program.
 Increase the challenge level of your workouts gradually to lower injury risk and get the best results.
 This is especially true for running.
-As a high-impact activity, running causes more overuse injuries than other forms of cardio exercise.
+As a high-impact activity, running causes more overuse injuries than other forms of cardio.
 Ironically, the risk of injury is greatest for heavier men and women who are likely to run specifically for weight loss.